-For the code generation parts you'll need Perl 5 with XML::LibXML and XML::LibXSLT.
+For the code generation stage of the build process, you'll need Perl 5 with XML::LibXML and XML::LibXSLT.
 Strawberry Perl is recommended as it includes all of the required packages in a single, easy install.

 After install, ensure Perl is in your user's PATH.
 This can be edited from Control Panel -> System -> Advanced System Settings -> Environment Variables.